creativecreatorormaybenot/clock/README.md

     - For example: what kinds of `RenderObject` s were used and information about `Canvas` and Bézier curves (the simple quadratic and cubic ones `Canvas` offers).

     - Mention that people can, if they are interested in doing custom layouts but `MultiChildRenderObjectWidget` seems too complicated for them, check out https://stackoverflow.com/a/59483482/6509751 to get started with `CustomMultiChildLayout` .

-  + The title could be something like "How I made a Flutter Clock Face using only Custom Canvas", everything painted by Flutter's `Canvas` manually and no use of prebuilt widgets.

   + Consider embedding some visualizations made by https://debugger.skia.org/.